AndrewJBateman/mern-stack-records/README.md

 ## :cool: Backend Features

-* All data stored in collections in a mongoDB.Atlas database that costs nothing to use in the free tier option.
-Data can be edited from the mongoDB.Atlas collection or from within the React frontend
+* All data stored in collections in a mongoDB Atlas database that costs nothing to use in the free tier option.
+Data can be edited from the mongoDB Atlas collection or from within the React frontend

 ### :cool: Frontend Features

 * Uses [React Hooks](https://reactjs.org/docs/hooks-intro.html)
-*
 * UI-Material cards look good.

 ## :clipboard: Status & To-Do List